nautes-labs/website/src/en/guide/user-guide/product.md

 ## Delete Product (API)

-> Before deleting a product, please delete all entities and resources associated with the product, such as deployment runtimes, environments, code repositories, and projects, otherwise the deletion cannot be performed.
+> Before deleting a product, please delete all entities and resources related with the product, such as deployment runtimes, environments, code repositories, and projects, otherwise the deletion cannot be performed.

-### Compose Product Deletion Request
+### Compose Delete Product Request

 Compose an API request example by API definition `Product_DeleteProduct` and add the access token as a request header.